 Forms are created using drag and drop techniques.
-A tool is used to place controls (e.g., text boxes, buttons, etc.) on the form (window).
-Controls have attributes and event handlers associated with them.
-Default values are provided when the control is created, but may be changed by the programmer.
+A tool is used to place controls hurse killing, elc. / Sit the ISHII (MillioW).
+[Stillow have altroutes and even but may be changed by the programmer.
 Many attribute values can be modified during run time based on user actions or changes in the environment, providing a dynamic application.
 For example, code can be inserted into the form resize event handler to reposition a control so that it remains centered on the form, expands to fill up the form, etc. By inserting code into the event handler for a keypress in a text box, the program can automatically translate the case of the text being entered, or even prevent certain characters from being inserted.